keilagg/HouseholdBudgetSurvey_/README.md

 ## Known issues
-If some plotly plots are not displayed correctly follow this [link](https://stackoverflow.com/questions/66557543/valueerror-mime-type-rendering-requires-nbformat-4-2-0-but-it-is-not-installed)
+If some plotly plots are not displayed correctly follow the instructions from this [link.](https://stackoverflow.com/questions/66557543/valueerror-mime-type-rendering-requires-nbformat-4-2-0-but-it-is-not-installed)

 ## Results <a name="results"></a>

-The main findings of the code can be found in this [blog post](file:///Users/keilagonzalez/Documents/Learning/Udacity/keilagg.github.io/pages/transport_spain.html)
+The main findings of the code can be found in this [blog post.](https://keilagg.github.io/pages/transport_spain.html)
-.

 ## Licensing and Acknowledgements <a name="acknowledgments"></a>
 The data used in this analysis was collected and published by the Spanish National Statistics Institute.